pullerits/dot-js-frontend-framework/framework/README.md

 # Dot.js - A Minimal Frontend Framework

-Dot.js is a lightweight, modern frontend framework built from scratch.
-It provides a simple yet powerful way to create reactive user interfaces with JavaScript, featuring virtual DOM, state management, and routing capabilities.
+Dot.js is a lightweight, modern frontend framework built from scratch. **If you know React, you'll feel right at home!** It provides a simple yet powerful way to create reactive user interfaces with JavaScript, featuring virtual DOM, state management, and routing capabilities.

+## Coming from React?

+Dot.js works very similarly to React, but simpler:
+- Components are functions that return virtual DOM (like JSX, but using `h()` instead)
+- State works like React hooks with `useState()`
+- No JSX compilation needed - pure JavaScript!
+- Built-in routing (no need for React Router)

 ## 🚀 Features